-Denise has served terms as both Secretary and Treasurer for the Vermont Association of Athletic Trainers, and was an active member in pursuit of state licensure.
+Denise has served terms as secretary and treasurer for the Vermont Association of Athletic Trainers, and was an active member in pursuit of state licensure.
 She is currently the District 1 Women in Athletic Training Committee representative, and the chair of the programming subcommittee for that organization.
 She serves as the Medical Coordinator for the Vermont City Marathon, New England’s second biggest marathon.
 She continues as a lecturer at the University of Vermont, and is a co-investigator on a large research project sponsored by the National Institute of Health studying "Injury Risk Factors of the Lower Extremity" in collegiate and high school athletes.
 She has co-authored numerous articles on that subject.
 She has presented at numerous conferences on local, regional and national levels.

 Denise resides in South Burlington, Vermont, and enjoys photography, golf, home improvement projects, and spending time with her family.

 Science, 1993, University of New Hampshire.